hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 Used to define dashboard site list in the dropdown control - the Frontend is typically the first site defined with the lowest sort order e.g. "CHICAGO = 10".

 **4. `datagroup-dashboard-api-host` (String)**
 Used to map remote Site names to API Host Virtual Server IP addresses. e.g. "NEWYORK = 192.168.4.33".
-It is this mapping that the Frontend uses to proxy JSON fetch requests to the API hosts.
+It is this mapping that the Frontend uses to map JSON fetch requests to the API hosts.

 **5. `datagroup-dashboard-pools` (String)**
 Used to provide a list of pools to display. **This is an essential step.** LTM does not permit an iRule to determine general elements of TMOS configuration.
 Therefore we **must** administratively provide configuration attributes in the form of a list of LTM pool names that the dashboard will be permitted to process via LB::status events and subsequently display.
 This is the one data group that will require management of pools as new pools are implemented or pools are removed from LTM.
 A bash script has been provided to assist with the initial population of this data group. **NEW: An iCall-based solution for automatic pool and alias datagroup management is now available for use as of version 1.8.**